 Lazar believes that the lack of a consensus at the Federal level on how to assess the incidence and prevalence of drug use and the paucity of Federal guidance have contributed to the lack of uniformity and general inadequacy of approaches at State and local levels.
 As a result, Lazar recommends that the Federal government take the lead in developing a model approach and conveying it through provision of a manual and staff training to appropriate jurisdictions.
 Indeed, it is estimated that up to 80 percent of State and local governments could benefit from such assistance.
 In addition, Lazar recommends that jurisdictions' drug use assessment capabilities continue to be monitored to determine whether improvements occur and what continuing needs for technical assistance exist.

-U.S. Department of Justice National Institute of Justice

-This document has been reproduced exactly as received from the person or organization originating it.
-Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Justice.
+This project was supported by Grant Number 87-IJ-CX-0043 awarded to The Lazar Institute by the National Institute of Justice, U.S. Department of Justice.
+Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official positions or policies of the U.S. Department of Justice.